DeepWiSe888/Octopus/README.md

 This repository includes some folders.

-hardware: this folder contains the schematics of antenna array design.<br>source: this folder contains the source code of ARM and FPGA.<br>source/arm: this subfolder contains a lightweight DAG-scheduler based on FreeRTOS.<br>source/lib: this subfolder contains basic DSP and MISC for ARM signal processing.
+hardware: this folder contains the schematics of antenna array design.
+To be used together with source<br>source: this folder contains the source code of ARM and FPGA.<br>source/arm: this subfolder contains a lightweight DAG-scheduler based on FreeRTOS.<br>source/lib: this subfolder contains basic DSP and MISC for ARM signal processing.
 More details of ARM code can be found therein.<br>source/FPGA: this subfolder contains DSP and CNN for FPGA signal processing.
 More details of FPGA code can be found therein.<br>source/example: this subfolder contains two examples of vital sign estimation and occupancy awareness.<br>

 # Reference Works